-- M. Tavern.
-"Tavern" shall mean a reputable place operated by responsible persons where no food is sold, other than prepared packaged foods, and bar snacks, and no business is carried on except the sale of cigarettes and tobacco products and except the sale of malt liquor at a bar.
-There shall be no table, chairs or other seating accommodations and all persons served shall remain standing at the bar. - N. Class A tavern.
+N. Class A tavern.
 "Class A tavern" shall mean a reputable place operated by responsible persons of good reputation where food may be sold and malt liquors are sold at tables, booths and counters, and where no minors shall be permitted to remain on the licensed premises.
-All such taverns shall comply with the rules and regulations of the Department of Human Services and be licensed by same and this license fee shall be \$15. - O. Vessel.
-"Vessel" shall mean a craft used for navigation of the water, any ship, vessel or boat of any kind, licensed for carrying not less than 25 passengers under the requirements of the Public Utilities Commission or the United States Coast Guard, and propelled by steam or otherwise and used only on waters other than inland waters. - 9.
+All such taverns shall comply with the rules and regulations of the Department of Human Services and be licensed by same and this license fee shall be \$15.

+Q. Vessel.
+"Vessel" shall mean a craft used for navigation of the water, any ship, vessel or boat of any kind, licensed for carrying not less than 25 passengers under the requirements of the Public Utilities Commission or the United States Coast Guard, and propelled by steam or otherwise and used only on waters other than inland waters.

+Socient

+5 -> 9.
 Liquor.
-"Liquor" shall mean and include any alcoholic, spirituous, vinous, fermented or other alcoholic beverage, or combination of liquors and mixed liquors, intended for human consumption, which contains more than $\frac{1}{2}$ of 1% of alcohol by volume. - 10.
-Malt liquors.
-"Malt liquors" shall mean all kinds and types of liquors as defined produced by the fermentation of malt wholly or partially or from any substitute therefor, which contain $\frac{1}{2}$ of 1% of alcohol or less by volume. - 11.
-Minor.
-"Minor" shall mean a person who has not attained his 18th birthday. - 12.
+"Liquor" shall mean and include any alcoholic, spirituous, vinous, fermented or other alcoholic beverage, or combination of liquors and mixed liquors, intended for human consumption, which contains more than 1/2 of 1% of alcohol by volume.

+of liquors as defined produced by the fermentation of malt wholly or partially or from any substitute therefor, which contain 1/2 of 1% of alcohol or læss by volume.

+11. Minor.
+"Minor" shall mean a person who has not attained

+his 18th birthday.

+->12.
 Person.
-"Person" shall mean an individual, copartnership, corporation or voluntary association. - 13.
+"Person" shall mean an individual, copartnership, corporation or voluntary association.

+$\sim > 13$.
 Premise or premises.
-"Premise" or "premises" shall mean and include all parts of the contiguous real estate occupied by a licensee over which the licensee uses in the operation of the licensed business and which have been approved by the commission as proper places therein for the exercise of the license privilege.
+"Premise" or "premises" shall mean and include all parts of the contiguous real estate occupied by a licensee over which the licensee has direct or indirect control or interest and which the licensee uses in the operation of the licensed business and which have been approved by the commission as proper places therein for the exercise of the license privilege.

-Without limitation of its other powers, the commission shall not approve as a proper place for the exercise of the license privilege, amusement areas primarily for minors, beaches or any other area designed primarily for use by minors.
+Without limitation of its other powers, the commission shall

+not approve as a proper place for the exercise of the license privilege, amusement areas primarily for minors, beaches or any other area designed primarily for use by minors.
 No minor, unless in the company of his or her parent or guardian, shall be permitted in any part of a hotel where the license privilege is exercised with the exception of public dining room or rooms and of sleeping rooms.